Successfully Blast-Tested Blast-Resistant Buildings

 Below is how the American Society of Civil Engineers (ASCE) defines each response level:

-Localized component damage.
-Building can be used, however repairs are required to restore the integrity of structural envelope.
+Localised component damage.
+Building can be used, however repairs are required to restore the integrity of the structural envelope.
 Total cost of repairs is moderate.

 Widespread component damage.
 Building should not be occupied until repaired.
 Total cost of repairs is significant.